-Jaipur: Indian Army chief General Bipin Rawat Friday said peace talks with Pakistan can take place only “when it stops supporting terrorists in Jammu and Kashmir”.
+Jaipur: Indian Army chief General Bipin Rawat today said peace talks with Pakistan can take place only when it stops supporting militancy in Jammu and Kashmir.

 Given its actions, it doesn’t appear that Pakistan really wants peace, the Army chief added.

 He was in the western sector, close to the India-Pakistan border, to witness the Hamesha Vijayee exercise conducted by the Southern Command in Thar desert.

 Rawat said Pakistan should stop supporting militants.

 Only then can we say that peace talks should take place, he told reporters in the exercise area near Barmer.